zer0cache/matic-docs/docs/home/faq.md

 ## What is the transaction per seconds?

-Currently “a single Polygon side chain” can theoretically handle 2^16 (7,000+) transactions per second
+Currently “a single Polygon side chain” can theoretically handle 7,000+ transactions per second.

 ## Is token type ERC20?